yaboygmoney/HackTheBoxWriteups/resolute.md

 ![](https://yaboygmoney.github.io/htb/images/resolute/busted.png)

 Windows Defender is busting this payload as soon as it hits the disk.
 Shay Ber's previously mentioned article does mention that the payload can be called from a UNC path from a remote server.
-This is important, because Windows Defender only cares if the file is touching Windows Defender's disk.
-Loading the DLL from a remote server is safe.
-So to abuse this feature, I need to do a few things:
+This is important, because this instance of Windows Defender only seems to care if the file is touching the disk.
+Loading the DLL from a remote server is safe, so to abuse this feature, I need to do a few things:

 1. Serve a share folder from Kali, hosting the DLL
 2. Mount the share folder so that Ryan can use it